-Unable to communicate in English/literacy difficulties
+Unable to communicate in English/ literacy difficulties

 We recognise and understand that there are many different languages spoken by customers in our region.

-Also 7.1 million people in England can be described as having 'very poor literacy skills'.
+Also 7.1 million people in England can be described as having 'very low literacy skills'.

-- provide bills and a selection of our leaflets in a preferred language - offer an interpretation service at our customer service centres - offer to speak to a nominated contact on behalf of a customer - use Google Translate when visiting people in their homes - ensure our leaflets and other communication methods are jargon free and in plain English - work with third party organisations such as Scope to make sure bills are easy to read and understand (see our case study on page 46).
+- provide bills and a selection of our leaflets in a preferred language - use Google Translate when visiting people in their homes - ensure our leaflets and other communication methods are jargon-free and in plain English - work with third party organisations such as Scope to make sure bills are easy to read and understand - we will check understanding and offer a follow up communication to set out what has been agreed.